 5. Raises awareness.

-The organization also puts effort in raising awareness of consumers, the world of the industry as well as foreign governments.
+The organization also puts effort into raising awareness of consumers, the world of the industry as well as foreign governments.
 It educates about mandatory and voluntary requirements, emerging threats, and product withdrawals.

 6. Establishes cooperation.